Bicycle helmets

 Choosing a bicycle helmet

-When choosing a bike helmet for you or your child, make sure:
+When choosing a bicycle helmet for you or your child, make sure:

 - it is not damaged